CAB302-Assessment-Group/AssessmentTask/README.md

   ![image](https://user-images.githubusercontent.com/102127250/164957368-44512704-34ee-4c10-b7d1-fcc4921e124d.png)
   Here I have assigned it to myself because I will be working on it.
 It is okay to not assign it to yourself only if it is part of a planned section that you are not currently working on but don't want to forget to not add the issue.

-  For labels I would say do as many as seen applicable, and if you wish you can go add some more.
+  For labels I would say do as many as you think are applicable but it MUST have a priority (Low, Medium, or High)

   For projects I assigned it the GUI product as it is not documentation nor a general coding project and thus would probably clutter those project issues on the scrum board.